[ VERD - ORA ]

 Promai

-BARR ARCHITECTURE & COMMERCIAL CONSTRUCTION I ARCHITECTURAL ASSOCIATE
+BARR ARCHITECTURE & COMMERCIAL CONSTRUCTION I PROJECT MANAGER

-Development of technical drawings, design solutions for as-builts, conducting site inspections, and producing comprehensive as-built documentation for commercial projects.
+Oversaw the development of technical drawings and design solutions for as-builts, managed site inspections, and ensured the production of accurate as-built documentation for commercial projects.
+Coordinated project workflows to meet deadlines and maintain quality standards.

 GENSLER I MENTORSHIP